JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

   and feeds the `TIMING NOT MET` failure exit above;
 - a failing path attributed to an unpipelinable func stops the sweep with the culprit named and the reason (`unpipelinable_hotspot`);
+- a flat fmax while cuts keep growing stops with `plateau`, naming the soft floor (if any) as the likely limit, even when that floor's prediction is far off;
 - generic stops (`iteration_limit`, `no_legal_adjustment`) repeat the last
   unpipelinable culprit if one was seen;
 - the presynth wave still prints `Design likely limited to ~X MHz due to